Updated June 2, 2023

 - We can use the VMware Fusion to run the Windows and Linux applications on an Intel-based MAC operating system.

 - While protecting the integrity of the Mac, We can run multiple or different operating systems.

 - VMware Fusion will safely run the virtual machines.
 It will isolate from the host MAC operating system.
 It will consider the hardware security and fault isolation of the virtualization.

 Features of VMware Fusion

 - Screen sharing

 - File transfer

 - Multiple platforms remote control

 We have seen the uncut concept of VMware fusion with the different features and options.
-The VMware fusion is designed to create the guest virtual machine on top of the MAC operating system.
-But while doing this, we make sure that it is based on the Intel processer.
+The VMware Fusion is designed to create the guest virtual machine on top of the MAC operating system.
+But while doing this, we ensure it is based on the Intel processor.
 We can deploy multiple or different operating systems and run them parallelly.

 This is a guide to VMware Fusion.
-Here we discuss the introduction, working, advantages & disadvantages uses and features respectively.
+Here we discuss the introduction, working, advantages & disadvantages, uses, and features.
 You may also have a look at the following articles to learn more –